What might the Instant Verification System find?

 No. You can implement the PhotoMed’s Triple 2 Algorithm using only the Vari-Chrome™ Pro.

-The Instant Verification System™ does not give you different outcomes, but perhaps a bit more efficiently.
+The Instant Verification System™ does not give you different outcomes, but perhaps lets you prompt them a bit more efficiently.
 Also, real-time recordings may change how you interact with people who doubt your stories.
 How many recordings would they like to see?

 The System takes away some older patient’s predispositions that you are a miracle worker and saves you time by not having to explain which deity you are channeling.

 Thermal imaging provides continuous real-time data about skin temperature changes.
 Monitoring temperatures may be appropriate for patients with abnormal skin temperatures.
-Example,s as in Figure 4, of a constant offset in side-to-side temperatures provides information about the integrated operation of the sensing, vascular, and control systems.
+Examples as in Figure 3, of a constant offset in side-to-side temperatures provides information about the integrated operation of her sensing, vascular, and control systems.

 Please contact PhotoMed’s team to explore research possibilities.